BeWelcome/community-gallery/README.md

 # BeWelcome Community Gallery
 Share your photo/video/media in a BeWelcome gallery in Github pages easily.

-## Share your work on the BeWelcome Community Gallery :computer:
+## Share your work on the BeWelcome Community Gallery :mega:

 1. :balloon: Create an github account and fork the repository on Github.